graphicmarket/kirby-2fa/README.md

 ## Recommendation

-Set in your auth options to a lower number of trials by following the Kirby [panel security options](https://getkirby.com/docs/reference/system/options/auth). five its ok for me.
+Set in your auth options a lower number of trials by following the Kirby [panel security options](https://getkirby.com/docs/reference/system/options/auth). five its ok for me.

 ## Improvements and future features